 She is a seasoned communications specialist, strategist and solution-based thinker with a background in performing arts, education and human rights.

 An international scholar, she holds an MA in Human Rights, Culture and Social Justice from Goldsmiths University of London (UK, 2017), a BA Honours Degree in Dramatic Arts from University of the Witwatersrand (SA, 2010), and has participated in leadership development training at Drexel University (USA, 2018) as a recipient of the Mandela Washington Fellowship.
 Katlego is a member of the Global Shapers Community – a World Economic Forum initiative.

 Her speaking appearances include 2016 World Economic Forum on Africa, 2018 Yale University Africa Salon, 2016 & 2018 Performing the World Conference, 2017 TEDx Goodenough College and panel appearances at the United Nations.

 She is a multilingual, globally experienced development practitioner with a keen eye for purpose driven, sustainable and innovative solutions to world matters – with a concerted focus on developing inclusion and education outlets to motivate dignified living for LGBT+ persons in Botswana and around the world.
-A classically trained singer, director and designer, her work spans performance and production.

 Botswana’s only TED Fellow, she is the Artistic Director and Founder of the Queer Shorts Showcase Festival.
 Bahati Books (UK) published her poetry collection…on about the same old things in 2016 and it premiered at Writivism Festival in Kampala, Uganda.